iamshadmirza/BlogsByShad/blogs/notion-guide/index.md

 These sections will vary upon your needs so you don't have to add everything I'm listing here.
 Let's start with Home Page.

-## Home Page Setup
+## 1. Home Page Setup

 This is pretty straight forward.
 We are just laying the ground for all of our important stuff.
 Follow the steps below:

-1. Create a new workspace
+* Create a new workspace
-2. Start without a template.
+* Start without a template.
-3. Delete everything on the page
+* Delete everything on the page
-4. Rename your page as per your preference, add a nice icon and a background.
+* Rename your page as per your preference, add a nice icon and a background.
 It will look something like this now.

 !['desk'](https://raw.githubusercontent.com/iamshadmirza/BlogsByShad/master/blogs/notion-guide/image-1.png)

 >This is going to be the container for everything we want to add.

-## Ideas Section Setup
+## 2. Ideas Section Setup

-1. Press the **"+"** button.
+* Press the **"+"** button.
 Select **Heading 2** from the options that appear.
 We are going to divide our Home Page into small sections.

 !['heading'](https://raw.githubusercontent.com/iamshadmirza/BlogsByShad/master/blogs/notion-guide/image-2.png)

-2. After adding a heading, go to the next line and **add a page.**
+* After adding a heading, go to the next line and **add a page.**

-3. I arrange my ideas on a Kanban board and move them to different stages as I progress.
+* I arrange my ideas on a Kanban board and move them to different stages as I progress.
 Go ahead, select **Board** from **Database** section.
 Here is the outcome:

 !['heading'](https://raw.githubusercontent.com/iamshadmirza/BlogsByShad/master/blogs/notion-guide/image-3.png)

-> Tip: Add icon and cover to make things pretty.
-I have moved **No status view** to end.
-I'll add items in **Not started** section and move those cards to **Completed** as I proceed.

-4. I'll do the same thing for Talk ideas, Drawing ideas, and Generic ideas.
+* I'll do the same thing for Talk ideas, Drawing ideas, and Generic ideas.
 Time for a trick: **Create Duplicate is your friend.**

-5. Click on the right-most three dots on your page and select **Duplicate**.
+* Click on the right-most three dots on your page and select **Duplicate**.

 !['duplicate'](https://raw.githubusercontent.com/iamshadmirza/BlogsByShad/master/blogs/notion-guide/image-4.png)

 This will create an exactly similar page.
 When the page is created, edit title, icon, cover, and remove the irrelevant cards and you are done.
 Repeat this for all the ideas you want to manage, here is the outcome:

 !['ideas'](https://raw.githubusercontent.com/iamshadmirza/BlogsByShad/master/blogs/notion-guide/image-5.png)

+> Tip: Add icon and cover to make things pretty.
+I have moved **No status view** to end.
+I'll add items in **Not started** section and move those cards to **Completed** as I proceed.

 Let's move on to the next section.

-## Productivity Section Setup
+## 3. Productivity Section Setup

 Go to the next line, add H2 heading **Productivity** and rearrange the position according to your choice